 The easiest way to make sure you have the right amount of coverage for you is to use an online life insurance calculator to get a personalized recommendation.

 Life insurance needs aren't one-size-fits-all.Start your life insurance checkup

 How much does life insurance cost?

-Life insurance policies are priced based the amount of coverage you want, type of coverage, the length of that coverage, and what the insurance company sees as your risk of death during the coverage period.
-Traditionally, a term policy will be the most affordable option.
+Life insurance policies are priced based on the amount of coverage you want, type of coverage, the length of that coverage and what the insurance company sees as your risk of death during the coverage period.
+Usually, a term life policy will be the most affordable option.

-For example, a healthy 35-year-old woman can buy a 30-year, $500,000 term life insurance policy for about $42 per month.
-A 20-year term for that same woman is about $24.
-If that woman is in good, not excellent health, the 20-year, $500,000 would be about $32.
+For example, a 35-year-old woman in excellent health can buy a 30-year, $500,000 Haven Term policy starting at $35.40 per month.
+A 20-year term for that same woman starts at $20.32 per month.
 You can get a sample quote for your coverage needs here.

-Once you secure coverage, you must make regular payments to keep your contract active.
+Once you are approved for coverage, you must make regular payments to keep your contract active.
 Health issues that arise after your policy is in effect can’t change the price or terms of your policy.

 It’s not just easier life insurance, it’s an easier life.

 Learn about the perks that come with being a Haven Term policyholder.Explore Haven Life Plus